JinKaidou/SIM_Labact/README.md

 - Scalability adding and deduction is easier
 - Code is easier to debug and update
 - Code logic is broken down to smaller portions
-- Reasuable functions within the code
+- Reusable functions within the code

 ## Challenges Faced & Solutions